-Nvidia has been almost single-minded in the past several months in its effort to grow the adoption of ray tracing technology, and a number of game developers and engine creators are heeding the call.
-A recent driver update that enables ray tracing support on GTX cards means that millions of new consumers and some of the best graphics cards have been added to the theoretical pool of ray tracing adopters.
-Simultaneously, the number of games to take advantage of ray tracing is starting to expand well beyond what was available shortly after the launch of the RTX series last year.
+Nvidia has been almost single-minded in its effort to grow the adoption of ray tracing technology, and a number of game developers and engine creators are heeding the call.
+A driver update that enables ray tracing support on GTX cards means that millions of consumers and some of the best graphics cards have been added to the theoretical pool of ray tracing adopters.
+Simultaneously, the number of games to take advantage of ray tracing is starting to expand well beyond what was available shortly after the launch of the RTX series.

 When trying to explain a relatively complex rendering technology to the uninitiated it's tempting to over-simplify, especially if you're responsible for marketing and selling that tech.
 But a basic explanation of what ray tracing is and how it works tends to gloss over some of its most important applications—including some of what's positioning ray tracing to be the next major revolution in graphics.

 We wanted to dive deep into not only what ray tracing actually is, but also drill down on specific ray tracing techniques and explain how they work and why they matter.
 The goal is not only to get a firmer understanding of why ray tracing is important and why Nvidia's championing it so hard, but also to show you how to identify the differences between scenes with and without ray tracing and highlight exactly why scenes with it enabled look better.

 A short primer on computer graphics and rasterization

 Creating a virtual simulation of the world around you that looks and behaves properly is an incredibly complex task—so complex in fact that we've never really attempted to do so.
 Forget about things like gravity and physics for a moment and just think about how we see the world.
 An effectively infinite number of photons (beams of light) zip around, reflecting off surfaces and passing through objects, all based on the molecular properties of each object.